Installing necessary packages

 Commonly used parameters include:

-• A value of 1 gradually darkens the color from low to high values.
+1gradually darkens the color from low to high values. - A value of

 theme_ipsum()